 Published on 16 March 2021

-Looking for balance in the Dutch countryside
+Looking for balance in Dutch rural areas

-- soil vitality (What is the organic matter component of the soil?
+- Soil vitality (What is the organic matter component of the soil?
 What is required for these soil types to retain water?)

 Area-oriented system approach